Jack Reynolds (footballer, born 1869): Style of play

 Reynolds was noted as a highly competitive player with some remarkable ball skills and exceptionally brilliant footwork.
 He was regarded as one of the great footballers of the 1890s and was one of the highest paid players of his generation.

 Personal life

-Reynolds gained a reputation for drinking and womanising and as result much of the money he earned disappeared.
+Reynolds gained a reputation for drinking and womanising and as a result much of the money he earned disappeared.
 He fathered at least one illegitimate child and in 1899 he appeared in court for non-payment of child maintenance.
 His heavy drinking blighted his latter career and after brief spells at Celtic and then Southampton, he became a semi-professional journeyman.

 Towards the end of his life he worked as a miner in Sheffield and he died alone in a boarding house at the age of 48.
 Reynolds and his career have been the subject of several lectures, including one entitled How to play football, win friends and die young: The life of John Reynolds, given by Dr. Neal Garnham at the University of Ulster.